The RA's Guide to Busia

 Use Chris Blattman’s excellent list as a baseline for packing, along with whatever the travel clinic recommends.
 Aside from the conventional items–sunscreen, hat, outdoor shoes, Malarone–here are some suggestions for things you might not have thought of.

 For men, several pairs of long pants, like jeans or khakis.
 Adult men in Busia don’t usually wear shorts.
 They’re okay to wear around the house on weekends, but for work and especially for the field you should wear long pants.
 It’s helpful if they’re light and breathable.

 For women, my friend Noor tells me that pants are okay, but you may also want to pack some long-ish dresses for travelling to rural areas, where attitudes may be more conservative.

-A business casual outfit.
+A business casual outfit, for more formal meetings / social gatherings.
 (I brought a travel suit, but I think this was overkill.
 A nice shirt and pants and proper shoes would have done fine.)

 A pair of flip flops to use in the shower and around the house.

 A silk sleeping bag liner.
-If you ever go “camping” (the term IPA uses for spending a night out in the field) and are picky about cleanliness, these can be so helpful.
+If you ever go “camping” (the term IPA uses for spending a night out in the field) and are picky about cleanliness, these can be helpful.
 They’re around $20, pack down to a small size, and can make an enormous difference in comfort.
 (Thanks to Chris Blattman for this tip.)

 A small flashlight or headlamp in case of blackouts.

 When you arrive at the airport, $50 USD in cash for the Kenyan tourist visa, or $100 if you want the East African Visa (just ask for it when you’re at immigration).
 This’ll give you access to Uganda and Rwanda.

 An unlocked cell phone that can take a GSM SIM card (ask your provider if you aren’t sure).